 Christian Student Fellowship at the Health Sciences Campus

 CFS is a group for anyone who wants to be encouraged in their Christian faith or who is interested in learning more about how the love of Jesus changes lives.
 We meet on the Health Sciences Campus and like to spend time together talking, eating, taking trips and learning how God’s love for us teaches us to love our patients, our communities and one another.
 There are no dues for this club.
 You do not need to be a medical student to join us so invite your friends from pharmacy, OT, PT, anywhere!
 Monday: men and women’s Bible studies and Wednesday: the whole group meets for a lunch talk or activity (food often provided).

-Christian Students at USC is the outreach ministry of the Church in Los Angeles.
+Christian Students at USC is the outreach ministry of the Church in Los Angeles, historically connected to the missionary efforts of Watchman Nee and Witness Lee.
 We are a group of simple Christians from diverse backgrounds who love the Lord Jesus Christ and love to dive into His Word.
 We have many Bible studies on campus, a Sunday morning campus ministry meeting, youth mentoring, and small group fellowship in a home setting.